About fields

 Example

-Geolocalized search results and discounted prices are typical examples of operations requiring a dynamic field (see Leverage geolocalization and the discounted price example).
+Geolocalized search results and discounted prices are typical examples of operations that require dynamic fields.

 Dictionary fields

-A dictionary field lets you assign different values to that field depending on the context that’s sent when an end user performs a query.
+You can assign different values to a dictionary field, depending on the context that’s sent when a user performs a query.
 The most common use case is in commerce environments, when you have multiple store locations with varying prices.

 Notes